PhiliptheGinger/cap-predictor/README.md

 ## Qwen Frontend and `CMD:` Protocol

-The project includes a lightweight frontend that talks to a Qwen chat model and supports a simple command protocol.
-For convenience, alias the module and then run the chatbot:
+The project includes a lightweight frontend that chats with a **local** Qwen model and supports a simple command protocol.
+Download a Qwen checkpoint from Hugging Face and set `QWEN_MODEL_PATH` to its directory (defaults to `Qwen/Qwen2-1.5B-Instruct`).
+For convenience, alias the module and then run the
+chatbot:

 ```bash
 alias capbot="python -m sentimental_cap_predictor.chatbot"